Colophon

 Privacy

-The contact link is obfuscated through Cloudflare’s email protection.
+On the production domain, the contact link is obfuscated through Cloudflare’s email protection.
 It works well enough for normal use and makes scraping a little more annoying.

 Standards